 To cater for the increase in population, shops and businesses began to inhabit the area and the Market emerged to consist of more than 200 stalls lining Southwark Park Road in its heyday, leading to ‘The Blue’ being recognised as Bermondsey’s historic town centre.

-By fair means or foul, goods bound for the local factories found their way to the Blue, drawing legions of eager shoppers to the area, where the mighty Blue Market ﬁlled and illuminated the streets and it was said that you could buy anything one could imagine ‘Down the Blue’.
+By fair means or foul, goods bound for the local factories found their way to the Blue, drawing legions of eager shoppers to the area, where the mighty Blue Market ﬁlled and illuminated the streets.
+It was was said that you could buy ‘anything’ ‘Down the Blue’.

 The increase in traffic through Southwark Park Road lead to the stalls moving to the purpose built Market Place in 1976.